mjawwad19/MKS22X-FinalProject/README.md

     - level/speed increaser (this is just for visualization, in final version they will be impacted by score)
     - converting repetitive if else statements to switches
   - Jawwad:
-    - fixed bug that caused J's to generate to Ls and Os to Ts
+    - fixed bug that caused J's to generate to Ls and Os to Ts ---typos from Kevin reorganizing switch statements
-    - fixed bug where currPiece immediately converted to nextPiece after 1 moveDown (with the simplest dumbest way possible after long thought)
+    - fixed bug where currPiece immediately converted to nextPiece after 1 moveDown (with the simplest dumbest way possible after long thought
+      - have currPiece and 1st nextPiece be the same so immediate conversion won't change the shape!
+Then nextPiece updates as it randomly should
     - fixed bug where nextPiece generation happened 1 below where it should have (with the simplest dumbest way possible after long thought)
+      - this was fixed by setting dy to -1 instead of 0.
     - Fixed YBound restrictions on piece movement/rotation.
-This will be further expanded upon to check for any 'collision' with pieces already fed into the array.
+This will be further expanded upon to check for any 'collision' with pieces already fed into the array

 [Day 5] 5/22/19:
   - Both: